 Market Report - Midday

-London stocks had fallen into the red by midday on Tuesday as Britain looked set for a December general election, with oil giant BP pacing the decline after its third-quarter results.
+London stocks had fallen further into the red by midday on Tuesday as Britain looked set for a December general election, with oil giant BP pacing the decline after its third-quarter results.

 London stocks were off earlier lows but still in the red by midday on Monday, with banking shares pacing the decline after disappointing earnings from HSBC, as traders mulled the EU's decision to grant a three-month Brexit extension.